d0midigi/MITRE-ATT-CK-TTPs-Mapping-to-Active-Directory-AD-Attacks/README.md

 * [Technical Deep-Dive Into Evasion and Tool Command Syntax](#technical-deep-dive-into-evasion-and-tool-command-syntax)

 <!-- * [License](#license) -->
+For brevity and clarity. the term "individual" will be used to represent both attacker and defender - depending on context.

 ## Credential Access [(TA0006)](https://attack.mitre.org/tactics/TA0006/)
-* **OS Credential Dumping** [(T1003)](https://attack.mitre.org/techniques/T1003/003/): OS Credential Dumping is a, if not the, primary method threat actors use to transition from initial system access to full network compromise.
-By stealing password hashes or plaintext credentials stored in operating system memory or databases, attackers can escalate privileges and move laterally across an environment.
+* **OS Credential Dumping** [(T1003)](https://attack.mitre.org/techniques/T1003/003/): OS Credential Dumping is a, if not the, primary method individuals use to transition from initial system access to full network compromise.
+By stealing password hashes or plaintext credentials stored in operating system memory or databases, individuals can escalate privileges and move laterally across an environment.
 This technique is frequently used by ransomware gangs and APT groups.<br>
 **🔸TL;DR**: Techniques like LSASS memory dumping, `ntds.dit` theft and SAM hive dumping to obtain NTLM hashes or plaintext passwords.🔸
 * **Steal or Forge Authentication Certificates [(T1649)](https://attack.mitre.org/techniques/T1649/)**: Steal or Forge Authentication Certificates is a critical MITRE ATT&CK® technique focusing on abusing Active Directory Certificate Services (AD CS) to gain unauthorized access.
-Because AD CS enables certificate-based authentication (using certificates instead of passwords), compromising the certificate infrastructure allows attackers to bypass traditional password-based security controls, establish long-term persistence, and escalate privileges to the highest levels (e.g., Domain Admin).<br>
+Because AD CS enables certificate-based authentication (using certificates instead of passwords), compromising the certificate infrastructure allows individuals to bypass traditional password-based security controls, establish long-term persistence, and escalate privileges to the highest levels (e.g., Domain Admin).<br>
 **🔸TL;DR**: Abuse of AD Certificate Services (AD CS) for persistence or privilege escalation purposes.🔸
 # Tool
 ## Mimikatz
 * Mimikatz is a powerful open-source post-exploitation tool designed to extract plain-text passwords, hashes, PINs, and Kerberos tickets directly from Windows memory (LSASS process).
-It is primarily used by attackers to escalate privileges, move laterally through networks, and create persistent access through techniques like pass-the-hash and Golden Ticket attacks.
+It is primarily used by individuals to escalate privileges, move laterally through networks, and create persistent access through techniques like pass-the-hash and Golden Ticket attacks.
 ## Key Capabilities and Functions
 * **Credential Dumping (`sekurlsa`)**: Extracts credentials from memory, including user passwords in plain text, NTLM hashes, and Kerberos tickets.
 * **Pass-the-Hash (PtH)**: Uses stolen NTLM hashes to authenticate as a user without needing the original password.